From the Front Porch: Earth Day Edition

 - Use an insulated tumbler as opposed to a plastic bottle water when possible.

-- Shop at the farmers market to help cut down on the amount of plastic containers in the landfill.
-Remember to bring your reuseable shopping and produce bags.
+- Shop at the farmer’s market to help cut down on the amount of plastic containers in the landfill.
+Remember to bring your reusable shopping and produce bags.

 - Shop at thrift stores, charity shops, estate sales, yard sales, and antique markets when possible.

-- Limit the amount of deliveries you’re getting when possible.
+- Limit the number of deliveries you’re getting when possible.

 - Use refillable containers for household, beauty, and personal care products when possible.